wyn/baking-potato/README.md

 POTATO_GAME, NAME, WALLET and GAME_ID will all need to specified as environment variables to use these helper functions.

-Contract address and user address can be found in the tezos-client config directory, usually found at:
+Contract addresses and user addresses can be found in the tezos-client config directory, usually found at:

 ```sh
 $ ls -alh ~/.tezos-client